SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 # Step 7 - Connect your web app running on Kyma Runtime to a domain via Cloudflare

+> **Note:** If you're following the example from the [previous step](step-6.md), then continue to use the `conference-registration` namespace in all the YAML files and steps listed below (i.e. no changes required).
+Otherwise, change all references of `conference-registration` namespace and use your namespace instead.

 ## 1. Add your domain to Cloudflare

 For the first step, there are three options and you can choose one of them as per your preference.